GNOME/gtk/README.md

 Offering a complete set of widgets, GTK is suitable for projects ranging from small one-off projects to complete application suites.

-GTK is free software and part of the GNU Project.
+GTK is a free and open-source software project.
 However, the licensing terms for GTK, the GNU LGPL, allow it to be used by all developers, including those developing proprietary software, without any license fees or royalties.

+GTK is hosted by the GNOME project (thanks!) and used by a wide variety of applications and projects.

 The official download location